laravel/forge-docs/src/sites/applications.md

 ## Inertia Server Side Rendering

 You may quickly enable or disable the Inertia SSR daemon via the "Inertia SSR" toggle.
-Forge will create the required Octane daemon for you.
+Forge will create the required Inertia SSR daemon for you.

-When enabling the Octane daemon, Forge will ask you to provide a few more details.
+When enabling the Inertia daemon, Forge will ask you to provide a few more details.
 You may also choose whether Forge should update your deploy script to append the Inertia SSR stop command.

 ![Enabling Inertia SSR](/img/inertia-application.png)